akanchha-rani/dice-game/README.md

 Works well on desktop, tablet, and mobile screens

-🚀 Beginner-friendly and easy to understand code
+🚀 Beginner-Friendly

+Simple folder structure

+Clean, readable JavaScript

+Easy to extend with new features

 ## 🛠️ Tech Stack